 Each swar (musical note) has a vibration, and when I sing I would feel those vibrations in my body.
 A simple sargam could fill me with joy, or bring tears of gratitude.
 I also had discovered my interest in spirituality by then.
 I could sense how intricately classical music is associated with yoga and meditation.
 My interest deepened and I started reading more about how Indian music is connected to spirituality.

 I was amazed to learn that, traditionally, before every riyaaz, classical musicians would chant Om for hours before they even utter the first note, and it didn’t matter which religion they belonged to.
 This practice is still prevalent in musical gharanas across the Indian subcontinent.
 I read each swar (musical note) is associated with a chakra (energy center) in our body and different ragas are designed to activate/balance these energy centers.

 I have not experienced it yet, but I have experienced the healing power of music.
 I also learned the importance of synchronized breathing and posture while singing.
 Discipline, rhythm, and mindfulness are the core precepts of classical music.
 The more I read about it more I feel the awe of our rich cultural heritage.
 So, I formally resumed my musical training again from Jan 1st, 2019.
 This time with reverence and dedication. 🙏

-Fast forward to 2021, the kid has weaned off from all steroids and medications a long time ago and is still continuing with music learning.
+Fast forward to 2021, the kid has been weaned off from all steroids and medications and is continuing with music learning.
 He absolutely loves it.
-Ending the post with one of our favorite songs from him and his mom 🙂
+Ending the post with one of our favourite songs from him and his mom 🙂